 It is absolutely essential that an injured worker give an accurate medical history to those who treat his or her injuries.
 Merely stating that I hurt my knee when I fell may not be enough.
 If you fell at work, then be sure to state that the injury occurred at work.
 If you do not provide such a history when you first seek treatment, later attempts to add a description of the accident may be viewed with a certain amount of skepticism by all involved in your case; doctors, insurers, lawyers, employers, and most importantly, judges.
 If you were hurt on the job say that you were injured at work.
 Do not assume that the providers know that important fact.

-If you previously injured yourself on the job be sure to tell the doctor that you had a prior work related injury, as a mere aggravation of prior work related injury is probably sufficient to entitle one to workers’ compensation benefits under the Massachusetts Workers’ Compensation Act.
-Tell your doctor of any pre-existing injuries that occurred outside of work, as the aggravation of pre-existing condition may be compensable so long as that aggravation is a major contributing cause of disability under Massachusetts Workers Compensation law.
+If you previously injured yourself on the job be sure to tell the doctor that you had a prior work-related injury, as a mere aggravation of prior work-related injury is probably sufficient to entitle one to workers’ compensation benefits under the Massachusetts Workers’ Compensation Act.
+Tell your doctor of any pre-existing injuries that occurred outside of work, as the aggravation of pre-existing conditions may be compensable so long as that aggravation is a major contributing cause of disability under Massachusetts Workers Compensation law.

 An accurate history containing a specific statement that one was injured at work is the cornerstone of a successful claim under the Massachusetts Workers’ Compensation Act.
 While it is not a guarantee that you will receive benefits, it will provide a solid foundation upon which your claim can be pursued, and will give valuable insight to those who provide medical treatment as they work to restore your good health.